 Accommodations and travel support is available for students who travel from outlying areas across Alaska, and who might otherwise not have access to training.
 The Chugiak School can sleep up to 26 students, nearly doubling the space available in the previous facility.
 The on-site kitchen can provide meals and seat up to 48 students at a time in a beautifully designed dining area.

-The ten acre property expands the amount of hands-on training possibilities, allowing true job site simulation.
+The ten-acre property expands the number of hands-on training possibilities, allowing true job site simulation.
 This type of training experience allows for highly developed skills, and workers are “shovel ready” for the demanding construction workforce.
 It prepares apprentices to work safely and to gain an understanding of the importance of a safe work environment which is essential for all jobs.

-The new site gives the Alaska Laborers Training School the ability to offer several skills-based trainings simultaneously, and to set up scenarios simulating a real-world construction project.
+The new site gives the Alaska Laborers Training School the ability to offer several skills-based training simultaneously and to set up scenarios simulating a real-world construction project.
 For example, grade-checking students can be setting critical horizontal and vertical elevations, while a different class is learning pipe-laying with actual trenching and pipe handling.
 All the while, construction equipment and vehicles are being redirected through the construction site, which will be done by a class teaching traffic control and flagging.
-This type of integrated training allows students to gain a practical sense of actual construction sites and leads to a safer and better trained workforce.
+This type of integrated training allows students to gain a practical sense of actual construction sites and leads to a safer and better-trained workforce.